scouten/ericscouten.travel/content/2017/12-27+caribbean/01-03-to-bahamas/index.md

 +++
-title = "Days 1 to 3: To the Bahamas"
-date = 2017-12-28T15:44:34-05:00
+title = "Caribbean Days 1 to 3: To the Bahamas" date = 2017-12-28T15:44:34-05:00

 [taxonomies]